cyber-sushi/makima/README.md

 ## Configuration
 You can find a bunch of [example config files](https://github.com/cyber-sushi/makima/tree/main/examples) on this repo, either pick one of them or create your own from scratch.\
-Makima's config directory defaults to `$HOME/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable (if you run Makima as a system service, add it directly to the systemd unit).
+Makima's config directory defaults to `$HOME/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable (if you run Makima as a system service, add it directly to the Systemd unit).

 ### Config file naming
 To associate a config file to an input device, the file name should be identical to that of the device.
 If your device's name includes a `/`, just omit it.\